michaeltrilford/Remission/README.md

 Use only source material whose terms, licensing, and access conditions fit your intended use.

-## Safe Framing
+## Research Use

-Preferred description:

-`Remission consolidates public biomedical source material into model-generated research directions to support cancer research exploration.`

-Avoid stronger claims such as:

-- finding cures
-- making treatment recommendations
-- validating hypotheses
-- diagnosing disease
-- producing clinical guidance
+Remission uses public and research-accessible source material to generate structured research directions for exploration and review.
+It is intended for research-support workflows, not clinical use.

 ## Reference